MustangProtocol/mustang-docs/docs/user-docs/streaming.md

 ---

 # Streaming
-Anyone can start streams with MUST right now here: https://app.superfluid.org/
+Anyone can start streams with USND right now here: https://app.superfluid.org/

-Mustang Finance has the [Superfluid](https://superfluid.org/) protocol built in--MUST is a "[Pure Super Token](https://docs.superfluid.org/docs/concepts/overview/super-tokens#pure-super-tokens)" that supports streaming.
-This means you can make MUST payments in real-time and continuously.
-When you open a stream, MUST is sent linearly in time until you edit or close the stream with another transaction.
-You can send $0.000001 per second for two weeks, $5 per month for a year, $100 per hour indefinitely, or any other rate you want.
+Nerite has the [Superfluid](https://superfluid.org/) protocol built into it—-USND is a "[pure Super Token](https://docs.superfluid.org/docs/concepts/overview/super-tokens#pure-super-tokens)" that supports streaming.
+That means you can make real-time, ongoing USND payments.
+When you open a stream, USND is sent linearly over time until you edit or close the stream with another transaction.
+You can send $0.000001 per second for two weeks, $5 per month for a year, $100 per hour indefinitely...
+It's completely up to you.

 :::tip
-MUST is the first real-time stablecoin.
+USND is the first real-time stable currency.
 :::

 ## Create a Stream
 Our full UI for this is under development.
 Check out the [Superfluid App](https://app.superfluid.org/) to access this feature now.

 ## Receiving a Stream
 You do not have to do anything to accept a stream, and your wallet balance will increase in real time when someone streams to you.
-No special wallets or anything like that are needed, as MUST is a normal ERC-20 token.
+No special wallets or anything else needed, as USND is a normal ERC-20 token.

 Streams are not dependent on block times or the L2 sequencer.